 Making an application to the Tribunal

 It is important to remember that there are deadlines for making an application to the Tribunal.
-If you served your review notice and form on time, which is at least 28 clear days before the annual review date, an application to the Tribunal can be made at any time after a period of 28 days starting with the review date but no later than three months after the review date.
+If you served your review notice and form on time, which is at least 28 clear days before the annual review date, an application to the Tribunal can be made at any time after 28 days starting with the review date but no later than three months after the review date.

-If your review was carried out late, an application can be made at any time after a period of 56 days starting with the date on which the review was served, but no later than four months after the date of service.
+If your review was carried out late, an application can be made at any time after 56 days starting with the date on which the review was served, but no later than four months after the date of service.
 Should you miss the deadline for submission, the Tribunal will only permit your application if satisfied that there are good reasons for failure to apply, which it will not do lightly.

 Applications to the Tribunal need to be in the correct form which is available from the government website and enclose supporting documentation, including a copy of the written agreement with the park homeowner and a copy of the pitch fee review notice and form served on the park homeowner.
 You may need to submit evidence to support the amount of the review you are proposing.